65536william/docspring-documentation/docs/guides/web-forms/embedded-forms.md

 ## Embed Code

-Copy the following code into your page, replacing `TEMPLATE_ID` with your template id:
+To embed a web form, copy the following code into your page, replacing `TEMPLATE_ID` with your template id:

 ```html
 <link